 We offer components and systems to build wearable products and smart textile solutions.
 Our portfolio ranges from textile cables for interconnections, textile heating pads, LED solutions to power banks suitable for usage in wearables.

-Complete sample systems are available for heating and light solutions.
+Sample systems are available for sensing, heating and light solutions.